The 71,070 ha Gola Rainforest National Park is a protected tract of the highly fragmented Upper Guinea Rainforest ecoysystem.

 The area is classified as an IBA (Important Bird Area) due to a notable presence of 'specials' of the Guinea-Congo rainforests.

-Mammals present include the scarce Zebra duiker; the ultra - elusive Pygmy hippo and primates such as Western chimpanzee; Upper Guinea (Western) red colobus; Western pied (King) colobus and the striking Diana monkey.
-Three species of Pangolin are known to occur there, all of which are very rare.
-(Most observations are of the White-bellied tree pangolin).
+Mammals are rarely seen other than on researchers' camera traps; those present include the scarce Zebra duiker; the ultra - elusive Pygmy hippo and primates such as Western chimpanzee (usually heard rather than seen); Upper Guinea (Western) red colobus; Western pied (King) colobus and the striking Diana monkey.
+Persecution by hunting for bushmeat has made the diurnal primates extremely skittish.
+Three species of Pangolin have been recorded, all of which are very rare.
+(Most observations made by experienced mammal-watchers in the last decade have been of the White-bellied tree pangolin).

-Thanks to considerable investment from the RSPB and the European Union, the guiding at Gola is among the best in the country and the reserve uses sophisticated GPS equipment to record wildlife and bird sightings.
-Camera traps confirm the presence of forest buffalo and leopard in the reserve.
+Thanks to investment from the RSPB and the European Union, the guiding at Gola is among the best in the country and the reserve uses sophisticated GPS equipment to record wildlife and bird sightings.
+Camera traps have confirmed the presence of African forest buffalo and Leopard in the reserve.
 Regulations dictate that visitors need to be accompanied by park staff including a community guide.

 We will take care of all the necessary arrangements including park permits.
 Your guides will also teach you about the culture of the permanently resident host communities here.